ningzhaoAnschutz/microlive/docs/api_reference.md

     5. Intensity measurements with background correction
     6. Quality metric calculation (SNR, PSF fitting)

-    This corresponds to the "Single Frame" and "All Frames" buttons in the Tracking tab GUI.
+    This corresponds to the "Single Frame" and "Detection" buttons in the Tracking tab GUI.
     """